 Indicator (c).
 The Auditor received PREA materials in 2 languages.
-The facility has translation services to aid those with limited English proficiency and a TTY for those with a hearing disability.
+The facility offers translation services to assist individuals with limited English proficiency and a TTY for those with hearing disabilities.
 Individuals with visual impairments can get larger print materials.
-A resident confirmed there are enough staff available that someone can help him if you have trouble reading.
+A resident confirmed that there are enough staff available to help him if he has trouble reading.
 Policy 900.00 requires that "These residents (LEP and Disabled) are provided equal opportunities to participate in or benefit from all aspects of CRJ's efforts to prevent, detect, and respond to sexual abuse and sexual harassment."
-The Intake and Release Coordinator discussed with the Auditor steps taken to ensure individuals with disabilities or language barriers comprehend the information provided.
+The Intake and Release Coordinator discussed with the Auditor the steps taken to ensure that individuals with disabilities or those with language barriers can comprehend the information provided.
 She described how she asks individuals about their comprehension of the materials.
 There have been no instances where she needed to use the translation services to complete an intake with the resident.
-The Auditor also asked bilingual residents if they were asked which language they would prefer the materials in.
+The Auditor also asked bilingual residents if they had been asked which language they would prefer the materials to be in.
 The Auditor was told they have the capacity for large print materials.
-The residents have case workers assigned to support them if there are reading comprehension issues.
+The residents have case workers assigned to support them if they experience issues with reading comprehension.
 Case Workers at CRJ Programs are required to bring up PREA and ask questions about safety, sexuality, and victim history every two weeks.
 The Auditor reviewed information on-site in Secure Manage and uploaded records of current and former residents.

 Indicator (d).
 Each resident's PREA Intake Orientation Sheet is signed and dated by the resident in paper format, which is then placed in their file.
 The Auditor reviewed a sample of current resident forms.
-Resident interviews randomly confirmed that the orientation process occurs in most cases within the first 24 hours of admission.
-Neil J. Houston House Reentry Center admissions are scheduled, so it would be unlikely that they could not complete all intake paperwork in the first hours in the facility.
-The Intake and Release Coordinator uses the PREA Intake Orientation Sheet to review and document the information she provides to the residents as well as the information received from residents.
+Resident interviews randomly confirmed that the orientation process typically occurs within the first 24 hours of admission in most cases.
+Coolidge House Reentry Center admissions are scheduled, so it would be unlikely that they would complete all intake paperwork in the first hours in the facility.
+The Intake and Release Coordinator uses the PREA Intake Orientation Sheet to review and document the information she provides to residents, as well as to document the information received from them.

 Indicator (e).
-The Auditor confirmed that residents had handbooks, brochures, and postings (English and Spanish) about PREA and how to report a concern on each level of the facility.
-The resident interviews support the idea that they were aware of the information, even if they said they were not worried about PREA.
-Residents also supported that there were staff who were both approachable and willing to help residents who might not understand the information provided in written formats.
+The Auditor confirmed that residents had access to handbooks, brochures, and postings (in both English and Spanish) about PREA and how to report concerns on each level of the facility.
+The resident interviews support the idea that they were aware of the information, even if they claimed not to be worried about PREA.
+Residents also noted that there are staff members who are both approachable and willing to help residents who may not understand the information provided in written format.
 The Auditor also confirmed with Hispanic or biracial residents if the intake staff asked if they preferred the information in Spanish.